fiskaltrust/interface-doc/doc/general/operation-modes/operation-modes.md

 #### SCU

-The SCU handles the country-specific implementation of the security solution and is responsible for the signatures.
+The SCU (Signature Creation Unit) handles the country-specific implementation of the security solution and is responsible for the signatures.
 For specific information regarding supported Signature Creation Devices and platforms, please refer to the appropriate appendices:

 - Austria